A Boy Named Sue: Impact on popular culture

+A number of parodies and covers of the song appeared in 1970.
+American–French artist Joe Dassin covered the song on his fourth studio album, released in 1970, as "Un Garçon Nommé Suzy"; the lyrics were translated to French by Pierre Delanoë.
 Comedian Martin Mull wrote a parody titled A Girl Named Johnny Cash which was recorded in 1970 by Jane Morgan and reached No. 61 on Billboard's country charts.
 MAD Magazine issue No. 137 (September 1970) included a parody titled A Boy Dog Named Lassie, based on the fact that the Lassie movies and TV series employed male Collies in the female title role.

 The gender-bending implications of the title have been adapted to explore issues of sex and gender, another use of the popular song title that goes beyond its original scope.
 The 2001 documentary A Boy Named Sue features a transgender protagonist and uses the song in the soundtrack.
-A Boy Named Sue: Gender and Country Music is the title of a 2004 book about the role of the gender in American country music.
+A Boy Named Sue: Gender and Country Music is the title of a 2004 book about the role of gender in American country music.

-In Winston Groom's 1986 novel Forrest Gump and its 1995 sequel Gump and Co., the title character explores the world with a male ape named Sue, who had been a NASA test animal.
-The ape is never mentioned in the 1994 Forrest Gump movie.

-In the film Swingers, one of the male characters is named Sue.
-The name is explained by another character by saying, "his dad was a big Johnny Cash fan."

-"A Boy Named Sue" is referenced in the Red Hot Chili Peppers songs "One Big Mob" and "Save This Lady."

-The Stone Temple Pilots' song "Crackerman" references "A Boy Named Sue" in the second verse.

 Big John Bates did an uptempo cover of the song for a Johnny Cash compilation record in 2009.